 Most people begin drinking alcohol as a “social” activity.
 It is a way to get together with friends and celebrate good times.
 However, if drinking becomes a solitary activity for a friend or loved one, it may be a alcohol problem.
 Drinking in private or hiding the amount of alcohol consumed from your peers and social circle is a sign of a drinking problem.

-Join a Alcohol Clinical Research Trial at The Pearson Center
+Join a Clinical Research Trial for Alcohol Treatment

 The Pearson Center for Alcoholism and Addiction Research is currently hosting alcohol clinical research trials.
 There is one study for those who drink alcohol but do not need treatment as well as a research study for alcoholics who need help.
 If you or someone you know drinks alcohol regularly and wants to help end alcoholism, whether they want treatment or not, have them give us a call at (858) 784-7867.